Aantrreksh/sql-query/sqlref/sql_reference.md

 |2018|null   |800   |
 |2018|1      |400   |
 |2018|2      |400   |
 {: caption="Table 8.
-Query result for example: rollup sales data on quarter by year basis, a yearly basis and a grand total" caption-side="bottom"}
+Query result for the example "rollup sales data on quarter by year basis, a yearly basis, and a grand total"." caption-side="bottom"}

 A CUBE grouping is an extension to the *group by* clause that produces a result set that contains all the rows of a ROLLUP aggregation and in addition, grouping sets that do not represent a subtotal or grand total.
 A `GROUPY BY COL1, COL2 WITH CUBE` generates the following grouping sets: **(COL1, COL2)**, **(COL1)**, **(COL2)**, **()**.
 The **N** elements of a CUBE convert to **2\*\*N** (2 to the power N) grouping sets.

-Referring to the preceding example, adding a `WITH CUBE` modifier to the *group by* clause computes *rollup* sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis and a grand total as shown by the following example.
+Referring to the preceding example, adding a `WITH CUBE` modifier to the *group by* clause computes *rollup* sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis, and a grand total as shown by the following example.

 ```sql
 -- rollup sales data on a quarter by year basis, a yearly basis,